ferrous-systems/why-rust/src/what-is-rust.md

 ## Summary

-* Rust is a collaborative open-source project that prides itself on inclusion.
+* Rust is a collaborative open-source project that prides itself on inclusion
 * There is no "owner", nor "BDFL"
-* It has a strong financial backing
+* It has strong financial backing
-* It is a work in progress
+* It remains a work-in-progress

 ## Is this a community I can engage with?